 We may receive a commission when you use our links.
 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 We appreciate you using our links!!!

-Alaska Air Mileage Plan is selling miles with up to a 50% bonus or 1.97 cents a piece.
+Alaska Air Mileage Plan is selling miles with a 40 bonus or 2.11 cents a piece.

-Of course, I never recommend buying any points currency on speculation.
-So only buy if you foresee a good use for them.
+Of course, I never recommend buying any points, regardless of program, on speculation.
+So only buy if you foresee a good use for them in the near future.

 The more you buy, the bigger the bonus: